ThyagoFRTS/hotels_problem/README.md

 This is an aplication for intership program from Syngenta

-## The Challange
+## The Challenge

-The chanllange is to optimize cost benefit in hotel's ticket (Lakewood, Bridgewood and Ridgewood).
+The chanllenge is to optimize cost benefit in hotel's ticket (Lakewood, Bridgewood and Ridgewood).
 The next table will display status from each hotel.
 - In week day

 | User Type | Lakewood | Bridgewood | Ridgewood |